breser/git2consul/readme.md

 I've created a [simple repo with a few sample configuration files of different types](https://github.com/ryanbreen/git2consul_data/tree/dev).
 Of course, I could have used thousands of files with arbitrarily nested directories, but this is a quick start guide.

-The most minimalistic viable git2consul configuration mirrors a single git repo into the KV store.
+The most minimalistic viable git2consul configuration mirrors a single git repo into the KV store with a given prefix.
 Please refer to the [full documentation for configuration](#configuration) for more details on your configuration options.
 Here's how that would look mirroring the dev branch at `https://github.com/ryanbreen/git2consul_data.git` into the Consul K/V store with prefix `sample_configuration`:

 ```javascript
 {